raspberrypilearning/naughty-and-nice/en/step_7.md

 - Then at the end you can return the positive and negative tweets.

-- Finally, on the last line of code, you can add a line to call this function, saving it's output as `pos_tweets` and `neg_tweets`
+- Finally, at the end of the file, you can add a line to call this function, saving it's output as `pos_tweets` and `neg_tweets`

 --- hints --- --- hint ---
 <video width="560" height="315" controls>